Tour of the show grounds

 The Erie steam drag line and the accompanying gold separator were

 used in the Bertha and Edith gold mines in western Goochland

 County.
 Although the Bertha and Edith were opened in 1860, these pieces

 are from the 1930s, when a renewed interest in gold mining reopened old mines.

 The drag line was designed to dig up the earth and dump it into the separator.

 Water was pumped into the trammel (large revolving barrel), which turned, causing mud containing gold to fall through the

 holes.
 Gravel went out the back and was sold to the highway department for road material.
 The mud covered gold went into one

 of three spinning dishes on the machine.
 Centrifugal force caused the mud to be slung off and separate from the gold.
 Gold,

-which was black because of the sand, was processed with mercury to separate it from the sand.
+which was black because of the presence of sand, was processed with mercury to separate it from the sand.